HL7/vrdr/input/pagecontent/StructureDefinition-vrdr-death-certification-intro.md

 ### Usage

+  Note:
+  * The DeathCertification.performed and DeathCertificateDocument.attester.time should both be set to the death certification time.

   The Death Certification profile includes:

 | **#** |  **Description**   |  **IJE Name**   | IJE only |  **Field**  |  **Type**  | **Value Set**  |
 | :---------: | ------------- | ------------ | :----------: |---------- | -------- | -------- |